 "Controlled items" includes property not classified as equipment, real property, or weapons, but having a useful life of more than a year, and considered a theft sensitive item, or determined by the property custodian to be critical to the agency's operation, or important for safekeeping and property management.
-Two or more physically or functionally identical controlled items located within the same inventory area may be combined into a single line item.
+Two or more physically or functionally identical controlled items located within the same inventory area may be combined into a single line which loses its identity in use.